-In other words, you can’t configure much than that.
+In other words, you can't configure much more than that.
 As a result, by default, RAX120 is easy to set up but generally favors compatibility over performance.

 On the other hand, when hosting a storage device, the RAX120 offers multiple options for users to access the storage space.
-You can share it locally, just like any server, and access it without using any third-party software.
+You can share it locally, like any server, and access it without using third-party software.

 Netgear Nighthawk RAX120: Excellent performance